Izzinaut7/FluoCascade/README.md

 Output:
 the generated fields are exported into npz file format, the NumPy compressed arrays.
 To examine these arrays use plot.py and save_txy.py.

-Note: save_txt does not work yet.
+Note: save_txt.py does not work yet.

-# Input parameters:
+# Input Parameters:
 parameters.py is used to modify the calculation parameters, as well as the data directory.

 Important: data directory must exist before starting the simulation.